-So you’ve decided to go the Galapagos Islands.
-Now what?
-Collectively, our crew of experts has been to the archipelago dozens of time times to travel with our partner small ships and island lodges.
-This on-the-ground and In-the-water experience, combined with insight from booking travelers there year-round, equates into some serious insider Galapagos travel tips and tricks.
+Heading to the Galapagos is no off-handed adventure.
+A Galapagos trip, Galapagos land tour or Galapagos cruise needs to be well thought-out, properly planned and enjoyed to the fullest.
+We have years of on-the-ground and in-the-water experience, combined with insight from booking travelers there year-round, that equates to some serious insider Galapagos travel tips and tricks.
 Each time we’ve traveled to the Galapagos, we have learned.
 Each time our travelers return with feedback, we share it.
-And it’s true; heading to the Galapagos is no off-handed adventure.
-A Galapagos trip, Galapagos land tour or Galapagos cruise needs to be well thought-out, properly planned and enjoyed to the fullest.
 If your course is set for the Galapagos, read on to learn our crew’s Galapagos travel tips for before and during your trip.

 Before You Go – Our Best Pre-Trip Galapagos Travel Advice